oliver-mcf/lvis_project/README.md

 ### Task 4 | *Produce smoothed DEMs for Pine Island Glacier in 2009 and 2015*
 *File*: **task4.py**

 The main function called in this file produces and smooths LVIS DEMs for the study area in a given year.
-To perform the smoothing algorithm, the
+The DEM subsets produced in Task 3 are filtered to those intersecting with the study area, the filtered subsets are then merged and then cropped to the specific dimensions of the study area.
+If specified in the command line, an additional smoothing algorithm is then performed for the flight path DEMs over the study area.
+The smoothed DEMs are then cropped for a final time to the specific dimensions of the study area to produce a final, gap-filled DEM for PIG in a given year.

 This file requires the following command line arguments:

     'year':           Year of LVIS data, 2009 or 2015.
-    'single_file':      Boolean instruction to process only one LVIS file.
-    'res':              Output pixel size / spatial resolution of DEM in metres.
+    'smooth':         Boolean instruction to perform smoothing algorithm on the flight path DEMs over the study area.
     'output_dir':     Output path directory for DEM files to be written.

 This file can be run for this task with the following command line arguments:

-    python task2_task3.py 2009 --res 30 --output_dir /path/for/output/DEM_subsets.tif
+    python task4.py 2009 --smooth --output_dir /path/for/output/smooth_DEM.tif

-    or
+    and/or

-    python task2_task3.py 2015 --res 30 --output_dir /path/for/output/DEM_subsets.tif
+    python task4.py 2015 --smooth --output_dir /path/for/output/smooth_DEM.tif

 This file requires the following computing power:

-    # For all 2009 files
+    # 2009
-    CPU runtime:   1.32 hours
+    CPU runtime:   1.37 minutes
-    RAM usage:     782 MB
+    RAM usage:     2.7 GB

-    # For all 2015 files
+    # 2015
-    CPU runtime:   6.05 hours
+    CPU runtime:   1.85 minutes
-    RAM usage:     1.1 GB
+    RAM usage:     388 MB

 ## Outputs